-Information Technology also provides additional administrative support for OSCA in the areas of judicial transfer, fiscal notes and inventory control.
+OSCA-IT also provides additional technical support for the office in the areas of judicial transfer, fiscal notes and inventory control.
 The staff develops special reports to assist in workload analysis, judicial research and special legislative requests.
-For the past several years, Information Technology has been involved with MACSS with circuit clerks, prosecuting attorneys and the Division of Child Support Enforcement.

 Juvenile and Adult Court Programs